ORTHOPUS-EXPLORER/explorer_stack/explorer/README.md

 * `gui:=false` to deactivate RViz

-To control the explorer you can use the GUI.
+To control the explorer you can use the GUI or a Xbox one controller.